Nevenall/ghosting-the-edge/manuscript.md

 #### Example Stunts

-**Getaway Driver** – +2 to Pilot a ground vehicle when you're being chased.
+**Getaway Driver**—+2 to Pilot a ground vehicle when you're being chased.

-**Stunt Pilot** – +2 to C with Pilot if you are performing an acrobatic maneuver.
+**Stunt Pilot**—+2 to C with Pilot if you are performing an acrobatic maneuver.

-**Hot Pickup** – +2 to D when you are piloting into a hostile situation for a pick up or drop off.
+**Hot Pickup**—+2 to D when you are piloting into a hostile situation for a pick up or drop off.

-**Enhanced Drone Control Rig** – Your top of the line cyberware provides a strong and security signal for remotely interface piloting drones.
+**Enhanced Drone Control Rig**—Your top of the line cyberware provides a strong and security signal for remotely interface piloting drones.
 You get +1 to pilot drones you are interfaced with.

 ### Resources